Al-Shabaab is an al-Qaeda-linked militant group based in Somalia

 In 2011, after attacks on tourist destinations in northern Kenya blamed on Al-Shabaab, the Kenyan government ordered a cross-border incursion aimed at creating a security buffer zone in southern Somalia.

-Ethiopian troops have also crossed the border and expelled Al-Shabaab from Baidoa, a strategic town midway between the Ethiopian border and Mogadishu.
+Ethiopian troops have also crossed the border and expelled Al-Shabaab from Baidoa, a strategic town in Somalia midway between the Ethiopian border and Mogadishu.

 The group then targeted African Union soldiers and government buildings in the capital in suicide attacks.
 A suicide bombing in March 2012 killed five people at the presidential palace.